orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```

 #### initial_belief:
 In some cases, the initial state of the robot is not deterministic.
-Users can generatively describe the initial state distribution using C++ code.
+Users can generatively describe the initial state distribution using C++ code.</br>
-Conceptually, the initial state distribution is described by using this code to sample an infinite number of states representing the initial state distribution.
+Conceptually, the initial state distribution is described by using this code to sample an infinite number of states representing the initial state distribution.</br>
-C++ code is usually deterministic, yet SDL provides methods to sample from known distributions.
+C++ code is usually deterministic, yet SDL provides methods to sample from known distributions.</br>
 state variables are reffered to by `state.<state variable name>` e.g., `state.x`.
 The initial belief can assign the `state.` set of state variables.
-Their definition code sets their initial value.
+Their definition code sets their initial value.</br>
 ```
 bool p = 0.8;
 bool sample = AOS.Bernoulli(p);
 ```
-The variable `sample` receives a sampled value from a Bernoulli distribution with a parameter `p`.
-The Bernoulli parameter must range from 0.0 to 1.0.
+The variable `sample` receives a sampled value from a Bernoulli distribution with a parameter `p`.</br>
+The Bernoulli parameter must range from 0.0 to 1.0.</br>

 ```
 vector<float> weights{0.1,0.2,0.6,0.1};
 int sample = AOSUtils::SampleDiscrete(weights);
 ```
-The variable `sample` receives a sampled index integer where the weight for each index is described by `weights`.
+The variable `sample` receives a sampled index integer where the weight for each index is described by `weights`.</br>
 The `initial_belief:` code can be described in multiple lines to define temporal variables.
-The initial value of state variables is set by their definition and .
+The initial value of state variables is set by their definition.</br>
 e.g.,
 ```
 initial_belief: